By Dr. Jim Dahle, WCI Founder

 Not So Sweet Benefits

 The second downside is that you are stuck with whatever benefits (especially retirement plans) your employer sees fit to offer you.
-If the maximum contribution is low, or there is no match, or the expenses are high, or the investment options are bad, well, you're stuck with it.
-If your health insurance is crappy, you're welcome to go buy a plan on the open market, but if the employer is paying the premiums, it's usually a take it or leave it situation.
-Same with other employer-offered insurance.
+If the maximum contribution is low or if there is no match or if the expenses are high or if the investment options are bad, well, you're stuck with it.
+If your health insurance is crappy, you're welcome to go buy a plan on the open market, but if the employer is paying the premiums, it's usually a take-it-or-leave-it situation.
+It's the same with other employer-offered insurance.

 Downsides of Self-Employment